chibuezeayogu/ecommerce-api/README.md

 * Run test with `rspec`

 # Limitations
-* File-Transfer-App is still in development.
+* ecommerce-api is still in development.